 Professor Tammy Hoffmann OAM, FAHMS, FOTARA, PhD, is Professor of Clinical Epidemiology and leads the Centre for Evidence-Informed Health Decisions in the Institute for Evidence-Based Healthcare, Bond University.
 She is also a NHMRC Senior Research Fellow and Director of the Australasian EQUATOR centre - one of the five global centres of the international EQUATOR Network dedicated to enhancing the quality and transparency of health research.

-Professor Hoffmann’s research spans many aspects of evidence-based practice, shared decision making, and minimising waste in research.
-Her research currently broadly centres around engaging patients and the public in sharing in informed decision-making about their healthcare, improving the quality of research evidence for health interventions (such as through the transparent and accurate reporting of randomised controlled trials and systematic reviews), and making evidence-based practice and evidence implementation easier for clinicians.
+Professor Hoffmann’s research spans many aspects of evidence-based practice, evidence implementation, shared decision making, and minimising waste in research.
+Her research currently broadly centres around the areas of: engaging patients and the public in collaborating in informed decision-making about their healthcare; improving the quality of research evidence for health interventions (such as through the transparent and accurate reporting of randomised controlled trials and systematic reviews); and making evidence-based practice and evidence implementation easier for clinicians.

 Professor Hoffmann has an established national and international reputation.
 She has collaborated with and advised national, state, and international health organisations and government departments in her areas of expertise, and her research has featured in many international and national media outlets.
 She has been awarded over $14 million in research funding and has over 300 publications, with >70,000 citations and a H-index of 73.
 She is also the lead author of a widely used inter-disciplinary evidence-based practice book (Evidence-Based Practice across the Health Professions) that is now in its 4th edition.